stefanrueger/urboot/docs/makeoptions.md

      [  67931,   70000]
      [  65667,   67667]
      [  63548,   65484]
-     [  61563,   63437]
+     [  61563,   63437] = [0.985*F_CPU/(8*32), 1.015*F_CPU/(8*32)]
      [  7695,    61515] = [0.985*F_CPU/(8*256), 1.015*F_CPU/(8*33)]
    ```

    Notice that the ubiquitous 115,200 baud is actually out of specs for popular 16 MHz MCU builds.
    In practice, tolerances of up to 2.5% may actually work, though that is not recommended.
 Also
-   signal noise and cable length play a big role in whether communication is stable.
-The maximum
+   signal noise and long cables can render communication instable.
+The maximum permitted baud rate
-   permitted baud rate of `F_CPU/8` may not always work.
-In general, lower baud rates are expected
+   of `F_CPU/8` may not always work.
+In general, lower baud rates are expected to work better, at
-   to work better, at least they will exhibit a lower quantisation error.
-If the chosen oscillator
+   least they will exhibit a lower quantisation error.
+If the chosen oscillator source has an
-   source has an unknown but high deviation from the nominal frequency (as is the case for the
+   unknown but high deviation from the nominal frequency (as is the case for the internal 8 MHz
-   internal 8 MHz oscillators of a typical MCU) then it is safer to choose a host computer baud
+   oscillators of a typical MCU) then it is safer to choose a host computer baud rate in the last
-   rate in the last interval of the above table, ie, a baud rate of less than `F_CPU/260`.
-In the
+   interval of the above table, ie, a baud rate of less than `F_CPU/260`.
+In the case of an 8 MHz
-   case of an 8 MHz internal oscillator with an autobaud bootloader this would be, eg, 28,800 baud,
+   internal oscillator with an autobaud bootloader this would be, eg, 28,800 baud, though 57,600
-   though 57,600 baud are likely to work and 115,200 baud might work.
-External oscillators usually
+   baud are likely to work and 115,200 baud might work.
+External oscillators usually are quite
-   have a good tolerance, even a resonator with a 2000 ppm error will only produce an additional
+   close to the nominal frequency: even a low-quality resonator with a 2000 ppm error will only
-   deviation error of 0.2% in addition to the quantisation error caused by limited baud rate
+   add a deviation error of 0.2% to the quantisation error caused by limited baud rate division
-   division choices for autobaud bootloaders.
+   choices for autobaud bootloaders.

-   The above set of baud rates is generated by setting `UART2X` to 1, the default when `AUTOBAUD` has
+   The above set of baud rates is generated by setting `UART2X` to 1, the default when `AUTOBAUD`
-   been set.
-Setting `UART2X=0` saves 4 bytes of code and has a higher tolerance of 2% error but will
+   has been set.
+Setting `UART2X=0` saves 4 bytes of code but restricts the available baud rates
-   restrict available baud rates to half of the above baud rates: `F_CPU/16`, `F_CPU/32`, `F_CPU/48`,
+   to half the speed of the above baud rates: `F_CPU/16`, `F_CPU/32`, `F_CPU/48`, ...,
-   ..., `F_CPU/4096`.
+   `F_CPU/4096`.

-   In order for the `AUTOBAUD` feature to work, urboot will need to (and usually does) know the rx
+   In order for the `AUTOBAUD` feature to work, urboot will need to (and usually does) know the RX
    line of the UART so it can measure the host's baud rate.
-In addition, the rx line needs to
+In addition, the RX line needs to
-   reside on a port that is within the bit-addressable bytes of the MCU, which are typically
+   reside on a port that is within the bit-addressable bytes of the MCU, which are located in
-   located in [0x20, 0x3f].
-Therefore UARTs for which the rx pin is located on Port `H` and above
+   [0x20, 0x3f] for classic MCUs.
+Therefore UARTs for which the RX pin is located on Port `H` and
-   are not available for `AUTOBAUD`, eg, UART2 and UART3 of the ATmega2560.
+   above are not available for `AUTOBAUD`, eg, UART2 and UART3 of the ATmega2560.

    If `AUTOBAUD` is not set or if it is set to 0, the code automatically selects reasonably good
    settings to match the desired fixed baud rate `BAUD_RATE`.
 In the absence of `AUTOBAUD` if